 What Customers Are Saying

-Positive reviews praised the Agri-Fab pull-behind fertilizer spreader’s easy assembly, smooth operation even over bumpy terrain, and high capacity.
-Many reported great successes using the towable spreader to distribute clippings and mulch, deicer and rock salt, as well as fertilizer.
+Positive reviews we found praised the Agri-Fab pull-behind fertilizer spreader’s easy assembly, smooth operation even over bumpy terrain, and high capacity.
+Many reported great successes using the towable spreader to distribute clippings, mulch, deicer, rock salt, and fertilizer.
 Several customers were disappointed to find that the spreader’s deflector shield, grate kit, and hopper cover were not included.

 Pros and Cons